MedSpa Market Pro logoGet Free Audit

 • Never pressure patients: Make participation completely voluntary.
 Offer a small incentive (a complimentary add-on service) for patients who agree, but never condition treatment on media participation.

-Primary KPI: Track engagement rate on transformation posts, website traffic from social shares, and consultation requests that mention seeing results content.
+Revenue indicator: Track engagement rate on transformation posts, website traffic from social shares, and consultation requests that mention seeing results content.

-Compliance Tip: Store signed consent forms securely and review them annually.
+Medical review note: Store signed consent forms securely and review them annually.
 If a patient requests removal, comply immediately.
 Maintaining a clean consent process protects your practice and your patients.

-Pro Tip: The most compelling before/after format for weight loss is the "3-month check-in" series, not just the final result.
+Conversion note: The most compelling before/after format for weight loss is the "3-month check-in" series, not just the final result.
 Showing progress at month 1, month 3, and month 6 demonstrates that results are gradual, sustainable, and medically supervised.
 This format also reassures patients who worry about dramatic overnight changes.

 6. Targeting the "I've Tried Everything" Patient Segment